appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 ###### Stateful Session Beans (SFSBs)

 The `Stateful Session Bean` is something between the two other types.
 It is stateful for the session with the ID you pass to the client when you request the instance.
 A `Stateful Session Bean` is very useful, if you want to implement something like a shopping cart.
 If you declare the shopping cart instance a class member of your `Session Bean`, this will make it persistent for your session lifetime.

+In opposite to a HTTP Session, `Stateful Session Beans` enables you to have session bound persistence, without the need to explicit add the data to a session object.
+That makes development pretty easy and more comfortable.
+As `Stateful Session Beans` are persisted in memory and not serialized to files, the Application Server has to take care, that in order ot minimize the number of instances carried around, are flushed when their lifetime has been reached.

 #### Message Beans